Top 25 best action games for Android phones and tablets

 Suspects: Mystery Mansion

-A great game that shifts the players' attention towards battles that unfold in a blocky-looking colourful arena.
+A great action game that shifts the players' attention towards battles that unfold in a blocky-looking colourful arena.
 This battle royale is highly engaging and exciting and even allows players' creativity to come forth and come up with their own arena design.
 There are a couple of guides that you can check and get to know this one much better.